Francis Suarez: End of presidential candidacy

 Following his failure to meet the guidelines to attend the first debate, and his call that all candidates that cannot reach these guidelines drop out, Suarez was called upon to follow his own suggestion and drop out of the race by the Miami Herald, Business Insider, Fox News, and Congressman Carlos A. Giménez.
 Suarez would stay true to his promise and suspended his campaign on August 29, 2023, becoming the first in the 2024 race to drop out.

 During his campaign Suarez promised $20 gift cards to people who gave a $1 donation to his campaign.
 However, he has yet to fulfill these promises, and many of his supporters are still waiting for their gift cards.
 Suarez and his campaign have refused to comment on the issue.

 On March 1, 2024, Suarez endorsed Trump's campaign.

 Suarez expressed his interest in being Trump's running mate after himself withdrawing from the race for the Republican nomination.
 Observing that Trump was only constitutionally eligible to be elected to a single additional term beyond the one he had previously served, Suarez observed that it would be possible that Trump's running mate could be a front-runner for the 2028 election regardless of the election outcome.
 Due to this, he opined that, "anyone who doesn't tell you that they would be interested [in being Trump's running mate] is probably being disingenuous."

+Post mayoralty

+In February 2026, Nexar announced that Suarez had been appointed to its board of trustees.